sourcegraph/handbook/content/departments/engineering/design/goals/index.md

 # Design team goals

-The design team goals for the fourth quarter of fiscal year 2023 will help us align and prioritize our focus as a team.
+The design team goals help us align and prioritize our focus as a team.
 These team-level goals cascade from the overall company [product vision and strategy](../../index.md#product-vision-and-strategy).
 Additionally, each member of the design team will define their own individual goals based on the career ladder, their product team objectives, and/or the design team goals.

-## Design team goals for Q4
+## Design team goals for Q4, FY23

 ### Urgent and important